Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 One of these exercises, **I ask people to think of a gratitude they would have loved to have received from somebody but they didn't**.

-Then we use that as a chance to practice what it would have sounded like if that person would have known how to express the gratitude in a nonviolent communication manner.
+Then we use that as a chance to practice what it would have sounded like if that person would have known how to express the gratitude in a Nonviolent Communication manner.

 That is, what would they have said, to *make clear what we did*, and *how they felt as a result* of our doing this, and *what was needed that was met*.

-After the people have written down what the gratitude would have sounded like, had it been expressed in a nonviolent communication way, by the other person.
+After the people have written down what the gratitude would have sounded like, had it been expressed in a Nonviolent Communication way, by the other person.

 8:37
 I asked them to imagine going to that person and doing the following.
 This might require a bit of imagination on your part, particularly if the other person is no longer alive.
 I say, whether the person is alive or not, **imagine going to that person and telling them that you were in a workshop that asked you to write down a gratitude that you would have loved to have received and didn't**.